Fall Foliage Featured in

-Autumn in New York has been immortalized in countless movies including a romantic drama with Richard Gere and Winona Ryder that you should definitely watch before paying a visit to the Big Apple.
+Autumn in New York has been immortalized in countless movies, including a romantic drama with Richard Gere and Winona Ryder that you should definitely watch before paying a visit to the Big Apple.
 The truth is that fall is indeed the best time to visit NYC.
 Weather is moderate and mellow, city landscapes look stunning, and crowds are thinner compared to summer.
-Despite being an urbanized megalopolis, NYC boasts 300 miles of trails and over 500,000 trees.
-Norway maples and red maples are especially scenic in the fall revealing bold orange and red tones.
+Despite being an urbanized megalopolis, NYC boasts 300 mi (482 km) of trails and over 500,000 trees.
+Norway maples and red maples are especially scenic in the fall, revealing bold orange and red tones.
 Oaks, hickory, American sycamore, dogwood, and American beech add gold and bronze into the picture.

 When is the best time to see fall foliage in New York

 Even though it's hard to predict fall weather and each year is different, October is generally the best month to visit New York City for leaf-peeping.
-The trees start to change at the beginning of the month but the peak time usually comes in the second half of October and lasts through early November.
+The leaves start to change color at the beginning of the month, but the peak time usually comes in the second half of October and lasts up to early November.
 By mid-November, many trees already lose their leaves.

 Best places to see fall foliage in NYC

 The list of NYC's top leaf-peeping destinations always starts with Central Park.
-With over 20,000 trees growing over 840 acres (339 ha), it can hardly be surpassed by another urban oasis.
+With over 20,000 trees growing in over 840 ac (339 ha), it can hardly be surpassed by another urban oasis.
 The park's numerous hickories, birches, elms, and cherries look stunning from any angle.
-The best way to enjoy the landscapes is to rent a boat and take a scenic ride.
-The most scenic spots include the Pond and Hallett Nature Sanctuary, located on the south side of the park, the Pool, the North Woods, and the Ramble.
+The best way to enjoy the landscape is to rent a boat and take a scenic ride.
+The most beautiful spots include the Pond and Hallett Nature Sanctuary, located on the south side of the park, the Pool, the North Woods, and the Ramble.

 Fall foliage cruises from New York